 - ¼ cup grapeseed oil (or another high-heat oil such as avocado, peanut, or safflower)

 - 2-3 Tbsp chopped fresh Italian parsley

-SEAFOOD NOTE: I always add calamari to my paella, but because Texans aren’t big on the squid, I wasn’t able to find a grocery store within a 70-mile radius that carries cephalopods (I had to Google that word), so I omitted them, which explains why you won’t see them in the photos.
-However, if you’re able to get fresh squid in your area, I highly recommend using them because they add a fun bit of texture and taste to the overall dish.
+SEAFOOD NOTE: I always add calamari to my paella, but because Texans aren’t big on squid, I wasn’t able to find a grocery store within a 70-mile radius that carries cephalopods, therefore, I omitted them.
+Nonetheless, if you’re able to get fresh squid, I highly recommend adding them to your paella (roughly 10-12 squids; tentacles and bodies separated, body sliced into ¼–inch rings).

 Make the saffron-clam broth: In a small saucepan set over medium heat, toast the saffron threads until fragrant, about 1 minute.
 Remove from heat and use the back of a spoon to crush saffron as finely as possible.
 Return pan to heat, add clam juice and bring to a boil, then immediately remove from heat, and set aside to infuse.